pleynet-martin/DS_Projects/README.md

-These are my personal data science projects that I have completed
+These are my personal data science projects I take on in my free time.
+Enjoy!